Cystinuria: Cause

 Cystinuria is caused by mutations in the SLC3A1 and SLC7A9 genes.
 These defects prevent proper reabsorption of basic, or positively charged, amino acids: cystine, lysine, ornithine, arginine.
 Under normal circumstances, this protein allows certain amino acids, including cystine, to be reabsorbed into the blood from the filtered fluid that will become urine.
 Mutations in either of these genes disrupt the ability of this transporter protein to reabsorb these amino acids, allowing them to become concentrated in the urine.
 As the levels of cystine in the urine increase, it forms cystine crystals, resulting in kidney stones.
 Cystine crystals form hexagonal-shaped crystals that can be viewed upon microscopic analysis of the urine.
 The other amino acids that are not reabsorbed do not create crystals in urine.

 The overall prevalence of cystinuria is approximately 1 in 7,000 neonates (from 1 in 2,500 neonates in Libyan Jews to 1 in 100,000 among Swedes).

 Pathophysiology

 Cystinuria is characterized by the inadequate reabsorption of cystine in the proximal convoluted tubules after the filtering of the amino acids by the kidney's glomeruli, thus resulting in an excessive concentration of this amino acid in the urine.
 Cystine may precipitate out of the urine, if the urine is neutral or acidic, and form crystals or stones in the kidneys, ureters, or bladder.
+At a pH of 7, cystine solubility is about 250 mg/L while at a pH of 7.5, its solubility increases to 500 mg/L, and this increase helps prevent formation of cystine stones.
 It is one of several inborn errors of metabolism included in the Garrod's tetrad.
 The disease is attributed to a deficiency in the transport and metabolism of amino acids.